SQU1DMAN6/squ1dcc/README.md

 ## Compiler Architecture

-SQU1DLang is implemented as a complete compiler with the following components:
+SQU1DLang is implemented as a complete compiler called Squ1d++ with the following components:

 - **Lexer**: Tokenizes source code into tokens
 - **Parser**: Builds an Abstract Syntax Tree (AST) from tokens